T Level in Construction: Design, Surveying and Planning

 Occupational Specialist Component (Year 2) External Assessments:

-- The Surveying and design for construction and the built environment pathway has one externally set project that takes place over seven separate examination sessions in May/June with a total of 30 hours.
+- The Surveying and Design for Construction and the Built Environment pathway has one externally set project that takes place over seven separate examination sessions in May/June with a total of 30 hours.
 The external project weighs 100% of the occupational specialist component.
 Students will respond to a client brief to measure a site, analyse information, design construction solutions, and verify delivery of those construction solutions.
-The project will consist of a portfolio of evidence, including an observation report to evidence practical skills, where they occur, to meet threshold competence where appropriate.
+The project will consist of a portfolio of evidence, including an observation report to evidence practical skills where they occur to meet threshold competence where appropriate.
 This will be accompanied by video evidence.

 Students who pass all the elements of their T Level will gain a nationally recognised certificate showing an overall grade of Pass, Merit, Distinction or Distinction*.
 It will also set out the details of what students have achieved on the course.